panutat-p/certified-kubernetes/SERVICES.md

 ## LoadBalancer

-* The LoadBalancer service type is typically used in cloud environments
+* The LoadBalancer service type is typically used in production environment in a Cloud provider
+* The cloud provider sets up a load balancer that forwards external traffic to the service
 * The external load balancer or the cloud load balancer automatically assigns an external IP address (or hostname) that clients can use to access the service

 ```yaml